Creating content types

 Defining Properties

 Properties defined within a content type class become editable fields in the CMS UI.
-To allow Optimizely to manage the data persistence correctly, properties must follow specific rules.
+To allow Optimizely to manage data persistence correctly, all properties must follow two strict rules.

 -